 When parents get divorced, it is unfortunately common for the rights and desires of the child’s grandparents to be ignored.
 The State of Georgia recognizes how important this relationship can be for a young person’s development, and there are legal options to protect your rights as a grandparent.

-At Oles Law Group, we proudly stand for the rights of grandparents.
+At the Law Offices of David E Oles, LLC, we proudly stand for the rights of grandparents.
 We believe that a relationship with your grandchild should not end because of their parents’ divorce, and our Alpharetta family law attorney will work tirelessly to keep this intact when you retain our firm.

 When Can a Grandparent Gain Visitation?